 At the end of the day, an app that can be configured with two or three clicks will be easier to use by beginners, and it seems that Speedify has put a strong emphasis on making newcomers feel comfortable.

 The few settings that you can tinker with are choosing a server location and switching between heavier encryption and better speed.

 Going with the default settings is usually good enough as Speedify is set to prevent DNS and WebRTC leaks by default.
 That doesn’t change when you want to spoof your location with a new area or when you switch Wi-Fi networks.

 Speedify started as a speed-boosting service.
 Somehow, they managed to add security and privacy-centered technology and created a new breed of VPN.

 Speedify will not be satisfied with just offering you anonymous online browsing experience and preventing common data leaks.
 Not until you also get a speed boost so that you can make the most of your gaming, torrenting, and P2P file sharing.

 The VPN service is great for residential use as it comes with both a free version and a paid version.

 The 1GB limitation might be enough for mobile users or people that keep a low profile online.
-For everyone else, there are two subscription plans that are budget-friendly and offer unlimited data as well as two simultaneous connections.
+For everyone else, two subscription plans are budget-friendly and offer unlimited data as well as two simultaneous connections.

 As long as not having access to Netflix is not a make-or-break feature for you, Speedify can keep you safe from prying eyes and let you make the most of your internet speed.